AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // Warnings were encountered during analysis:
 //
-// src/account/ClientCredentials.ts:25:5 - (ae-forgotten-export) The symbol "assertionString" needs to be exported by the entry point index.d.ts
-// src/account/ClientCredentials.ts:25:5 - (ae-forgotten-export) The symbol "assertionCallback" needs to be exported by the entry point index.d.ts
 // src/authority/Authority.ts:135:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/authority/Authority.ts:136:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // src/authority/Authority.ts:138:5 - (ae-unresolved-link) The @link reference could not be resolved: The reference is ambiguous because "AuthorityType" has more than one declaration; you need to add a TSDoc member reference selector